Your gut is not called your "second brain" for nothing.

 According to Dr. Dan Robertson (medical officer at Push Doctor), they are a small habitat of living things.

 Apparently those microbes living in the body are clever at adapting to our environmental changes.
 Our health status, stress, diet, age, gender and everything we touch can keep changing the composition of our gut bacteria.
 But those microbes will help to sort everything out.
-Research has discovered that the microbiome can affect many of the conditions that we suffer from – including asthma, irritable bowel syndrome, anxiety and depression.
+Research has discovered that the microbiome can affect many of the conditions that we suffer from - including asthma

 How to include probiotics and prebiotics in your diet